BeeChains/openaihandshakepyflaskapp/README.md

 # openaihandshakepyflaskapp | dns-to-image | innerigpt

-Open AI Handshake Python Flask App - Flask app for generating images based on prompts for Handshake domains
+Open AI Handshake Python Flask App for generating images based on prompts for Handshake domains, dns-to-image!

 This Flask app uses the OpenAI API to generate images based on prompts for Handshake domains.
 It requires a Handshake resolver set up and running on http://localhost:8080, and a valid OpenAI API key.
 This app uses the pyhandshake library to interact with a local Handshake resolver and get the address for the SLD.
 You would need to make sure that your local resolver is set up and running on http://localhost:8080, and that the innerigpt SLD is registered on the Handshake blockchain.